Tuesday – 4:45 pm to 5:15 pm

 Kids Holiday Programmes

 We also offer regular holiday programmes, which are a more intensive course run through one week of the term holidays.
-Because of the nature of these courses it is good for the participant to have some Judo background and not be their first experience.
+The holiday programmes accept participants who are new to judo as well as experienced judoka.
 Read more about these courses here.